Birkbeck/nlp-coursework-2024-25-rosabob/README.md

 of others clearly acknowledged.
 I give my permission to submit my report to the plagiarism testing database that the College is using and test it using plagiarism detection software, search engines or meta-searching software.”

+Note:

+I had a problem I believe other students have also had with the pickle file being too large to store and getting into my commit history, preventing me from pushing subsequent commits.
+I got a friend who uses git for work to walk me through how to 'rebase' my repo so that I could keep the rest of the history while putting the pickle file into gitignore.
+I think I performed it correctly and it is all fixed now but I'm still a novice with git so if there are issues please let me know as I cloned the repo before doing this and can show it if needed.
+Other than performing this rebase, the work is all my own.